-b.
+- b.
 Abuse Registry Screening.
-Specify whether the state requires the screening of individuals who provide waiver services through a state-maintained abuse registry (select one):

-No. The state does not conduct abuse registry screening.
+Specify whether the state requires the screening of individuals who provide waiver services through a state-maintained abuse registry (select one): - No. The state does not conduct abuse registry screening. - Yes.

-Yes.
 The state maintains an abuse registry and requires the screening of individuals through this registry.

-Specify: (a) the entity (entities) responsible for maintaining the abuse registry; (b) the types of positions for which abuse registry screenings must be conducted; and, (c) the process for ensuring that mandatory screenings have been conducted.
+Specify: (a) the entity (entities) responsible for maintaining the abuse registry; (b) the types of positions for which abuse registry screenings must be conducted; (c) the process for ensuring that mandatory screenings have been conducted; and (d) the process for ensuring continuity of care for a waiver participant whose service provider was added to the abuse registry.
 State laws, regulations and policies referenced in this description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable):

-For individual service providers the State Medicaid agency checks the - Board of nursing registry of licensed nurses and unlicensed assistive persons (UAPs) and Department of Health's Certified Nurse Assistants and nurse aide registry; Attorney Generals Sexual Offenders registry, ND State Court website, debarment database; excluded parties list system (EPLS), and the Department of Human Services HCBS provider complaint/termination database.
+For individual service providers the State Medicaid agency checks the - Board of nursing registry of licensed nurses and unlicensed assistive persons (UAPs) and Department of Health and Human Services Certified Nurse Assistant's and nurse aide registry; Attorney General's Sexual Offender's registry, ND State Court website, debarment database; excluded parties list system (EPLS), and the Department of Health and Human Services HCBS provider complaint/termination database.